 Octávio Deluchi's Projects and Affiliations

-Prados Musica Festival is promoted by USP (São Paulo University) in partnership with Lira Ceciliana, and is one of the most traditional music festivals in Brazil, occurring every summer since the 70's.
+One of the most traditional music festivals in the country, Prados Music Festival happens every year during the winter, since the 70's. is promoted by USP (São Paulo University) in partnership with Lira Ceciliana.
 As guest professor and artist, Octavio Deluchi has been teaching and performing as soloist, with the orchestra, in duos, trios, quartets, and chamber music groups.
 The festival is currently organized by Fabio Brucoli, and was created by the maestros Olivier Toni (1926-2017) and Adhemar Campos Filho (1926-1997).
 Some of the names who took part since its first edition are Flavia Toni, Mauro Brucoli, Gustavo Fontes, Fabio Chamma, Silvio Ferraz, Paulo Castagna, Fabio Zanon, Edelton Gloeden, Willy Correa de Oliveira, Antonio Carrasqueira, Pedro Paulo Salles, and more.

 BCGC is an online collaborative platform developed and coordinated by Camilla Silva, Gabriele Leite,

 Nicolas Porto Silva and Octávio Deluchi.
 Promotes, publish and premiere online projects conceiving Brazilian guitarists, scholars, performers and its music.
 With guest collaborators, is a project who bonds people during social distancing time.
-It has premiered new works for guitar by João Luiz and Vicente Paschoal, and published important collections of works.
+It has premiered new works for guitar by João Luiz and Vicente Paschoal, and published important collections of works, featuring more than 60 guitarists over the globe.

 From January 2019 to December 2020, Deluchi wrote as columnist for Prados Online website, one of the most relevant and accessed news portal in the Vertentes region.
 Writing about music, concerts, cultural environment and artistic exhibitions in the regions, was the only space addressed specifically for the matter in all the newspapers of the Vertentes region during that time.